 Advising & Placement

 Students who declare a major will be assigned a major advisor.
 Undeclared and exploratory students will be assigned a professional academic advisor in the Office of Academic Advising Support (OAAS) specific to your Chicago Quarter course.
 Students in the Honors Program will be assigned to one of the Honors Program advisors in addition to their major advisor.

 The First-Year Program is a vital part of the Liberal Studies Program (LSP), which offers students opportunities for intellectual exploration, acquisition of cultural capital, and academic skill development.

-Students who enter DePaul with 30 or more quarter hours may not take Chicago Quarter classes or Focal Point Seminars; instead, they complete two domain electives outside their area of specialization, using either transfer credit or DePaul credit.
-Transfer students with fewer than 30 quarter hours do take Chicago Quarter and Focal Point Seminar classes.
+Transfer students (aged 23 years old or younger) who enter DePaul with 30 or more quarter hours of combined transfer credit, test credit, do not need to enroll in Discover Chicago/Explore Chicago or Focal Point courses.
+Instead, they will complete two Learning Domain electives outside their area of specialization, using either existing transfer credit or future DePaul credit.
+With First-Year Program approval, the transfer student may elect to enroll in a Discover Chicago/Explore Chicago and/or Focal Point course.
 View the policy here.

 Do you have questions about the First-Year Program?